oppia/oppia-web-developer-docs/Instructions-for-making-PR-passes.md

 **Note:** If the contributor did not respond to the last ping, do not @-mention the contributor again, let Oppiabot automatically close the PR.
 3. If the PR has LGTM label but tests failed, then:
    - Check that the tests are not flaky, if so, restart them.
-   - If the tests are not the result of flakiness, @-mention the reviewer that tests failed.
+   - If the tests are not the result of flakiness, @-mention the author that tests failed.
 4. If the PR has an LGTM label and all tests pass, then:
    - Check that there are no outstanding comments
       - If there are none, then merge the PR.

 At the very end, ensure that no one contributor has too many open PRs (ie. over 3), if so, please encourage them to complete those PRs before opening new ones.
 Also, if there is a reviewer with a lot of PRs assigned to them, then it's worth starting a conversion whether the reviewer needs to focus their code ownership.
-Finally, if there are any community wide issues, please let the community and core maintainers know.
+Finally, if there are any community-wide issues, please let the community and core maintainers know.

-## Approved PRs

-**Goal:** Merge as many approved PRs as possible.

-1. Put in `is:pr is:open review:approved` in the PR query.
-2. For every PR perform the following:
-   1. If Github shows a green "Squash and merge" button, then:
-      1. If there are no outstanding comments, then merge.
-      2. Otherwise, @-mention the relevant party and adjust the assignee field accordingly.
-   2. If there are failed tests, then restart the relevant suites only if they are known flaky suites.
-Otherwise, assign it back to the contributor and @-mention the contributor.

 ## Cancelling CI Builds

 ### Overview
-Builds sometimes are cancelled for the following reasons:
+Builds sometimes are canceled for the following reasons:

 * CI queue is very high.
 * Contributor clearly needs to perform more work on the PR due to one of the following: